 - 276,300 ton of wood saved since the start of the project

 - 17,364 households use bioslurry as fertilizer as of December 2019

 - $143,52 USD saved per household per year in cooking fuel expenditures

 - 117 minutes daily time saving per household

-- 106 private enterprises (BCCs) established of which 52 active
+- 118 private enterprises (Biogas Construction Agents) established of which 52 active

 This programme is registered under Gold Standard.